optimoveproductintegration/Web-SDK-Integration-Guide/Webpage Pop-ups/create-trigger-in-Optimove-site.md

 	 <p align="left"><img src="https://github.com/optimove-tech/Web-SDK-Integration-Guide/blob/master/Webpage%20Pop-ups/images/t1.png?raw=true"><br/>The above is an example only</p>
  4. Click on “Add Event” and choose the desired custom event, including relevant values.
 >**Notes:**
 >  - Events will only be shown if Optimove's Product Integration Team configured them for you.
-If you do not see an event that was already configured, please contact the Optimove's Product Integration Team
+If you do not see an event that was already configured, please contact Optimove's Product Integration Team
->  - The parameter values are case sensitive, so they must be formatted exactly as they are being sent to the Optimove SDK
+>  - The parameter values are case sensitive, therefore they must be formatted exactly as they are being sent to the Optimove SDK
 >  - If you do not add/choose a value for a specific parameter, it will automatically check for “any” value
 >
 5. Review your trigger and click on “Save”